Cosmic PV Power Pvt. Ltd. Celebrates Its 5th Foundation Day With Grandeur And Announces Bold Future Plans - www.lokmattimes.com

 These announcements mark a significant leap forward in the company's mission to contribute to India's renewable energy independence and global leadership in green power.

-The celebration also featured a felicitation ceremony, honouring distinguished contributors and team members for their dedication and outstanding performancereaffirming the company's belief that people are its greatest strength.
+The celebration also featured a felicitation ceremony, honoring distinguished contributors and team members for their dedication and outstanding performance - reaffirming the company's belief that people are its greatest strength.

 The evening concluded with a vote of thanks by Director Mrs. Surabhi Sahu and Director Maitry Ghael, followed by dinner, leaving everyone inspired and united by a shared vision of sustainable growth.